Documentation Index

 - Earnings + reaction context: “Summarize Tesla’s last earnings call, include actual vs consensus, and describe how the stock and analyst targets moved after publication.”

-Prompt guidance
+Prompt Guidance

 finance_search works best when the prompt states the outcome, not the data shape.